istio/istio.io/content/docs/tasks/telemetry/export-logs-through-stackdriver.md

-This task shows how to export Istio Access Logs to different sinks like BigQuery, GCS, Pub/Sub through Stackdriver A user can do analytics on data through Istio using logs flowing from Istio to StackDriver and then exporting these logs to various configured sinks like BigQuery, Pub/Sub or GCS.
+This task shows how to export Istio Access Logs to different sinks like BigQuery, GCS, Pub/Sub through Stackdriver A user can do analytics on data through Istio using logs flowing from Istio to StackDriver and then exporting these logs to various configured sinks like BigQuery, GCS or Pub/Sub.

 The [Bookinfo](/docs/guides/bookinfo/) sample application is used as the example application throughout this task.